Robin and Marian: Plot

-The Sheriff waits in the fields beyond the Forest, knowing Robin will be unable to resist indefinitely the temptation to attack, despite the open terrain, which is unfavourable for Robin's untrained and greatly outnumbered men against the King's trained soldiers.
-When Robin does, he proposes that he and the Sheriff fight by single combat to settle the issue, despite the protests of Sir Ranulf.
-Although Robin appears to be stronger at the start of the fight, it becomes clear that the Sheriff is more than a match for him.
+The Sheriff waits in the fields outside the forest with his men and Sir Ranulf.
+Robin's friends all tell him to stay in the forest, but the Sheriff knows Robin will be unable to resist seeing his old foe face-to-face.
+When Robin emerges, he proposes that he and the Sheriff settle the issue by single combat.
 Eventually, the Sheriff has the wounded Robin at his mercy and demands his surrender.
-Refusing, Robin manages to kill the Sheriff with the last of his strength.
-Led by Sir Ranulf, the soldiers attack and scatter Robin's ragtag band, many of whom are captured or killed.
-Will Scarlet and Friar Tuck are captured but Little John manages to kill Sir Ranulf.
+Refusing, Robin kills the Sheriff with the last of his strength.
+Led by Sir Ranulf, the soldiers attack Robin's ragtag band, many of whom are captured or killed.
+Will Scarlet and Friar Tuck are captured but Little John kills Sir Ranulf.
 John and Marian take Robin to her abbey, where she keeps her medicine.

 Robin believes he will recover to win future battles.
-Little John stands guard outside while Marian tends to Robin's wounds.
-Marian prepares a draught of medicine and drinks some herself before giving it to Robin.
-He drinks it and notes that the pain has gone away and his legs have gone numb.
-Realizing that she has poisoned them both, he cries out for Little John.
-However, he comes to understand that Marian has acted out of love because he would never be the same man again, before admitting she loves him.
+Marian prepares a draught of medicine and drinks some herself before giving it to him.
+He drinks it and realizes that the pain has gone away and his legs have gone numb.
+Realizing Marian has poisoned them both, he cries out for Little John.
+Marian talks to him about how much she loves him.
+He sees that he would never have recovered, and Marian has committed an act of mercy.
 Robin and Marian try to touch each other's hands as Little John crashes through the door and weeps at Robin's bedside.
-Robin asks Little John for his bow and shoots an arrow from his deathbed through the open window, and tells him to bury them both where it lands.
-The arrow soars out of the window into the distance.
-Apples are seen decaying on the windowsill.
+Robin asks Little John for his bow and shoots an arrow from his deathbed through the open window; he asks Little John to bury them both where it lands.